 Around month of June, 2020, the Intellectual Property Corporation of Malaysia (“MyIPO”) have addressed farmers or businessmen outside Perlis to not label their mangoes as “Harumanis” as they can be held liable under the Geographical Indications (GI) Act 2000 (“GI Act”) precisely under Section 5 of the GI Act.

-Further protection can be applied to Perlis Harumanis mangoes as the new Trademarks Act 2019 (“the new Trademarks Act”) also laid down protection towards trademark that contains recognized geographical indications.
-Under the new Trademarks Act, power is vested to Registrar to refuse to register a trademark if it consists recognized geographical indications.
+Further protection can be applied to Perlis Harumanis mangoes as the new Trademarks Act 2019 (“the new Trademarks Act”) also laid down protection for a trademark that contains recognized geographical indications.
+Under the new Trademarks Act, power is vested to Registrar to refuse to register a trademark if it consists of recognized geographical indications.